aditya-sengupta/simea/src/mesher/README.md

-# simea
+# mesher

-Simple Meshing and Engineering Analysis: the return!
+The Mesher class handles meshing of the model.
+It is robust and allows for user control over the quality.